Encourage. Equip. Empower.

 WLTI - Uganda

-In 2024, Rise Up, in partnership with Equip and Send Ministries (EASM), launched the multi-year women’s leadership training program.
+In 2024, Rise Up, in partnership with Equip and Send Ministries (EASM), launched the multi-year women’s leadership training program in Eastern Uganda with 40 leaders.

 A donation of $200 will cover the cost of one leader participating in a 4-day WLTI workshop.